jessecambon/jessecambon.github.io/_posts/2019-11-08-tidygeocoder-demo.markdown

 ![dc-map]({{site.baseurl}}/images/dc_osm_map.png){:class="img-responsive"}

 And that's our map.
+The `geom_label_repel` function from `ggrepel` provides the text labels and `geom_point` from `ggplot2` supplies the points.
 Alternatively, the [leaflet package](https://rstudio.github.io/leaflet/) provides an excellent interface to plot coordinates on an interactive map.
 For more information on tidygeocoder, visit its home on [GitHub](https://github.com/jessecambon/tidygeocoder) or [CRAN](https://cran.r-project.org/package=tidygeocoder).